The Ultimate Guide to Generative Engine Optimization (GEO)

 Answer engines roam across the open web and into structured sources.
 Make your facts portable so they can be confirmed wherever the model looks.

-For APIs and feeds, expose specs, compatibility matrices, store hours, coverage areas, or inventory in stable, machine-readable endpoints.
+- APIs and feeds: expose specs, compatibility matrices, store hours, coverage areas, or inventory in stable, machine-readable endpoints

-For docs and developer portals, keep overviews, quickstarts, and changelogs clean and versioned.
-Link features to methods and error codes.
+- Docs and developer portals: keep overviews, quickstarts, and changelogs clean and versioned; link features to methods and error codes

-For public profiles and directories, maintain accurate entries on marketplaces, standards bodies, review platforms, and knowledge bases where your audience already searches.
+- Public profiles and directories: maintain accurate entries on marketplaces, standards bodies, review platforms, and knowledge bases where your audience already searches

-For identity assets, publish vector logos, leadership bios, and fact sheets so engines can resolve who you are without confusion.
+- Identity assets: publish vector logos, leadership bios, and fact sheets so engines can resolve who you are without confusion

 Step 7: Tighten technical hygiene and retrieval pathways